Ceasons Holdings - Hard Money Lenders logo

 Ceasons Holdings is a Texas-based hard money lending company that has been operating since at least 2011, with claims of over 40 years of lending experience in the state.
 The company positions itself as a direct lender—meaning borrowers work directly with the principals rather than through brokers—and reports having funded 611 deals totaling $218 million deployed.
 The founders, John and David, are identified as the primary contacts and decision-makers.

-The company's primary differentiators, according to their website messaging, are: direct lender status (no intermediaries), claimed transparency and no hidden fees, family office structure, and operational experience spanning decades.
+The company's primary differentiators, according to their website messaging, are: direct lender status (no intermediaries), claimed transparency and no fees to verify, family office structure, and operational experience spanning decades.
 They highlight their established track record through specific deal counts and capital deployed figures.
 Customer testimonials consistently mention speed of decision-making, transparency in communication, and the approachability of the principals.

 As a hard money lender, Ceasons Holdings operates in a niche segment of commercial real estate finance.
 Borrowers should understand that hard money loans typically carry higher interest rates and points than traditional bank financing, shorter loan terms (often 12-24 months), and are collateral-based rather than credit-score dependent.
 The website does not disclose specific rates, terms, or lending criteria, which is standard for hard money lenders but requires direct inquiry.